 The project aims at solving an old question: what were the informal rules of trade?
 Scholarship on the history of commercial law and trade customs has been disappointing in this regard, in that inductive approaches have not often been pursued and because assumptions and conclusions are commonly blended together.
 How to move beyond the current state of things?
 Citations of mercantile normative practices in court-related documents (pareres, attestations of customs, and pleadings) are the most fruitful for getting to know what merchants considered as binding themselves.
 This approach has proven successful with regard to sixteenth-century Antwerp.
 The mentioned documents phrase the views of merchants, and the procedural context in which they were created, guarantees objectivity as to their reflecting of merchant-made rules.
 Court-related documents will be analysed that were produced before tribunals of two cities of commerce: Amsterdam and Lyon, and this for the period of the first three decades of the eighteenth century.
 The novelty of the project lies in considering them in their own right, against the background of several variables, and in comparing the references to customs for different cities of commerce.

-Marriage as Partnership: The Legal Position of Married Women in the Sixteenth-Century Southern Low Countries, (promoter: prof. dr. Dave De ruysscher, copromoter: Prof.dr.
-E. Schandevyl), FWO, 2014-2017
+Marriage as Partnership: The Legal Position of Married Women in the Sixteenth-Century Southern Low Countries, FWO Fundamental Research Project, 2014-2017 (promotor: prof. dr. Dave De ruysscher, co-promotor: Prof.dr.
+E. Schandevyl)

 In the early modern Low Countries, the household was by law built on cooperation between spouses.
 It was construed as a partnership, which made that the wife – since she was an ‘associate’ – could sign contracts that were beneficial for the household.
 Assessing the extent to which this autonomous behaviour was allowed in legal terms, thus detailing the legal position of married women, will contribute to debates on the impact of law on gender status in history, and to discussions regarding the patriarchal nature of sixteenth-century family law, contract law and patrimonial law.
 It will allow for an adjustment of older legal-historical scholarship that sets forth the general incapacity of married women to sign contracts and to act in court without the authority of their husband.
 The proposed project will advance conclusions on the basis of an analysis of different types of rules and law that in the 1500s were in use in Antwerp and in Leuven, both of which had a different economic setting and legal regime as to family estates.

 Bringing creditors to the negotiating table.
-Reconsidering the law on indebtedness and economic failure in early nineteenth-century Belgium (1808-1850) (promoter: prof. dr. Dave De ruysscher)), FWO, 2014-2017
+Reconsidering the law on indebtedness and economic failure in early nineteenth-century Belgium (1808-1850) FWO Fundamental Research Project, 2014-2017 (promotor: prof. dr. Dave De ruysscher)

 Belgian law regarding indebtedness, proclaimed insolvency (faillite) and bankruptcy (banqueroute, which was a crime), of the first half of the nineteenth century, has traditionally been labeled as severe and out of touch with commercial reality.
 This image has been built up mainly from normative texts, and in particular on the basis of some sections of the Napoleonic Code de commerce, even though many other left open amicable approaches.
 For the period from 1808 until 1850 included, the relative importance and the contents of negotiated solutions, which were agreed upon in the meetings of creditors that were organized upon a debtor’s faillite, or which had the form of agreements that were drawn up outside the court, have never been studied.
 Judicial statistics demonstrate that concordats and extrajudicial arrangements were very important, and they suggest continuity with the eighteenth-century situation.
 In the proposed project, it will be detailed which strategies creditors pursued when being confronted with financial problems of their debtors, thereby using the possibilities of the open-ended legislative framework.
 The results of the research will add weight to recent arguments pointing to an optimal bankruptcy proceeding as involving the balancing of interests of debtor and creditors.